Actindo-AG/Documentation/PIM/API/02_GetStarted.md

     ![Create app registration](../../Assets/Screenshots/PIM/API/CreateAppRegistration.png "[Create app registration]")

-2. Enter a name for your app registration in the *Name* field, for example, API-USER-123.
+2. Enter a name for your app registration in the *Name* field.
 For the application name, it is recommended to use the third-party app name.

 [comment]: <> (Was soll das heißen?
 Use some canonical name, such as "Testaccount for oauthdebugger.com")

 3. Enter a valid client ID in the *Application (client) ID* field.
-For the client ID, it is recommended to use a UUID generator tool to generate a UUID (universally unique identifier), such as [UUID Generator](https://www.uuidgenerator.net/version4 "[https://www.uuidgenerator.net/version4]").
+For the client ID, it is recommended to use a UUID generator tool, such as [UUID Generator](https://www.uuidgenerator.net/version4 "[https://www.uuidgenerator.net/version4]"), to generate a UUID (universally unique identifier).

     The client ID for the Core1 must comply with the following requirements:
     - between 4 and a 31 characters long
-    - allowed characters include upper and lower cases letters, numbers, underscore, and
+    - allowed characters include upper and lower cases letters, numbers, underscore, and hyphen
     - beginning with a letter

 [comment]: <> (begins with a letter???
 Im Beispiel ist es eine Nummer!
 S. Screenshot)